Euroseas (ESEA) PT Set at $2.00 by Noble Financial

-Euroseas (NASDAQ:ESEA) received a $2.00 price target from analysts at Noble Financial in a research note issued to investors on Monday.
-The firm currently has a “buy” rating on the shipping company’s stock.
-Noble Financial’s target price would indicate a potential upside of 70.94% from the stock’s current price.
+Euroseas (NASDAQ:ESEA) has been assigned a $2.00 target price by analysts at Noble Financial in a research report issued to clients and investors on Monday.
+The firm presently has a “buy” rating on the shipping company’s stock.
+Noble Financial’s price target would suggest a potential upside of 76.99% from the company’s current price.

-Separately, Maxim Group reaffirmed a “buy” rating and issued a $3.00 price objective on shares of Euroseas in a research report on Friday.
+Separately, Maxim Group reissued a “buy” rating and issued a $3.00 price target on shares of Euroseas in a report on Monday, August 13th.

-Euroseas (NASDAQ:ESEA) last posted its quarterly earnings data on Thursday, November 15th.
-The shipping company reported ($0.10) EPS for the quarter, missing the consensus estimate of $0.04 by ($0.14).
-The company had revenue of $8.35 million during the quarter, compared to the consensus estimate of $8.32 million.
-Euroseas had a net margin of 3.76% and a negative return on equity of 6.82%.
-On average, equities research analysts predict that Euroseas will post 0.06 EPS for the current fiscal year.
+Euroseas (NASDAQ:ESEA) last issued its quarterly earnings results on Thursday, November 15th.
+The shipping company reported ($0.10) earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.04 by ($0.14).
+The company had revenue of $8.35 million during the quarter, compared to analysts’ expectations of $8.32 million.
+Euroseas had a negative return on equity of 6.82% and a net margin of 3.76%.
+On average, analysts expect that Euroseas will post 0.06 EPS for the current year.

-A hedge fund recently raised its stake in Euroseas stock.
-Renaissance Technologies LLC grew its holdings in shares of Euroseas Ltd. (NASDAQ:ESEA) by 98.2% during the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 88,395 shares of the shipping company’s stock after purchasing an additional 43,800 shares during the period.
-Renaissance Technologies LLC owned about 0.78% of Euroseas worth $155,000 at the end of the most recent quarter.
-Institutional investors own 2.38% of the company’s stock.
+An institutional investor recently raised its position in Euroseas stock.
+Renaissance Technologies LLC increased its stake in Euroseas Ltd. (NASDAQ:ESEA) by 98.2% during the second quarter, according to its most recent filing with the SEC.
+The fund owned 88,395 shares of the shipping company’s stock after buying an additional 43,800 shares during the quarter.
+Renaissance Technologies LLC owned 0.78% of Euroseas worth $155,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 2.38% of the company’s stock.

 Euroseas Ltd. provides ocean-going transportation services worldwide.
 The company owns and operates containerships that transport dry and refrigerated containerized cargoes, including manufactured products and perishables; and drybulk carriers that transport iron ore, coal, grains, bauxite, phosphate, and fertilizers.